Do You Have a Public Relations Strategy?

-Public speaking, promoting content through social media outlets, networking, etc. These all require great communication.
-And they are essential for building your business’s reputation.
+Public speaking, promoting content through social media outlets, networking, etc.- all require great communication and are essential for building your business’s reputation.

 Besides having valuable communication skills, PR managers should also be well-versed in writing.

-Just like in marketing, creativity goes a long way in the public relations world in order to promote a business.
+Just like in marketing, creativity can go a long way in the public relations world when looking to promote a business.

 Strong Research Skills

-Goals are a measure of success for any PR campaign.
+Goals are the measure of success for any PR campaign.

-Here’s a list of KPIs that you should always have when determining the effectiveness of your PR strategy.
+Here’s a list of key performance indicators (KPIs) that you should always have when determining the effectiveness of your PR strategy.

-(They also follow the inbound PR methodology!
-That’s a plus!)
+(They also follow the inbound PR methodology which is a plus!)